Texas State Highway 16: History

 The section of SH 16 from Loop 1604 to Eckhert Road (former FM 1517) was proposed for decommissioning in 2014 as part of TxDOT's San Antonio turnback proposal, which would have turned back over 129 miles of roads to the city of San Antonio.
 SH 16 would have been rerouted over Loop 1604, and Spur 421 and Spur 422 would have been extended over old SH 16.
 However, the city rejected the proposal.

 Future

 The section of SH 16 between Loop 1604 and Triana Parkway in Helotes is in the process of being upgraded into a superstreet.
 The main focus of the project includes reconstructing the intersections at Loop 1604 and FM 1560 / Circle A Trail.
-Construction at the Loop 1604 intersection is projected to be finished sometime in 2019.
+Construction at the Loop 1604 intersection was projected to be finished sometime in 2019.